Muffuletta

-The signature olive salad consists of olives diced with the celery, cauliflower and carrot found in a jar of giardiniera, seasoned with oregano and garlic, covered in olive oil, and allowed to combine for at least 24 hours.

-A muffuletta is usually served cold, but many vendors will toast it.

 Etymology, pronunciation, and orthography

-The name is believed to be a diminutive form of muffe ("mold", "mushroom"), perhaps due to the round sandwich bread being reminiscent of a mushroom cap; or from muffola, "muff, mitten,".
+The name is believed to be a diminutive form of muffi ('mold', 'mushroom'), perhaps due to the round sandwich bread being reminiscent of a mushroom cap; more likely from mùffula, 'muff', 'mitten'.
+Another theory suggests a possible French origin, considering that the word "mou" in French means "soft", referring to the tender and spongy texture of the bread.
+An alternative hypothesis points to a Saxon origin, due to the similarity with the English word "muffin", which refers to a small cake or bun, also known for its soft consistency.
 The forms muffoletta and its iterations are modern Italianisms of the original Sicilian.
 Like many of the foreign-influenced terms found in New Orleans, pronunciation has evolved from a phonetic forebear.

 Depending on the specific Sicilian dialect, the item may be spelled: